Skip to content

 6. When to use CrewAI anyway

 Nothing above is a reason to never use CrewAI.
-It's a reason to use it at the right layer.
+It is a reason to use it at the right layer.

-CrewAI excels at: internal automation where a human verifies output before it has consequences, rapid prototyping to validate whether a multi-agent approach is worth building, demos and presentations where declarative role definitions communicate architecture to non-technical audiences.
+CrewAI fits well for internal automation where a human verifies output before it has consequences, rapid prototyping to validate whether a multi-agent approach is worth building, and demos or presentations where declarative role definitions communicate architecture to non-technical audiences.

-The question to ask before using CrewAI in production: can a human verify every output before it has consequences?
-If yes, the observability limitations are manageable.
-If the system takes autonomous actions — sends emails, writes to databases, makes API calls — the lack of inspectable routing and state makes post-incident analysis difficult.
+If the system takes autonomous actions — sends emails, writes to databases, makes API calls — the lack of inspectable routing and durable state makes post-incident analysis difficult.

 The category frame